- Current Students

 - Droumeva, M. (2015).
 Why There Will Never Be Instagram for Audio.
 Canadian Association for Sound Ecology (CASE).

 In 1977 R. Murray Schafer, a then-SFU professor in the fledgling Communications Department, along with a small group of researchers, embarked on a project of sound and listening to the urban environment: a project that initiated the fields of acoustic ecology and soundscape studies.
 In the following decades, inquiries into sound have proliferated and cut across countless areas including environmental concerns, social issues, media and communication studies, and more recently - the anthropocene.
 Sound studies - a term more recently introduced by Dr. Jonathan Sterne - represents a way of approaching research by asking: what can sound tell us about our culture, our environment, our society?
-How do we listen and what kind of listeners are we?
 Many, including our own Canadian theorists of communication, have celebrated engaging sound as a way of disrupting narratives bound up in visualist, modernist culture.
-This larger project of "Listenign to the City" combines sensory ethnography and digital media to explore listening as intervention into city life, urban planning, and the experience of sonic livability in relation to economic, geographic, or social inequalities.
-Work related to this project is featured at an annual symposium called Livable Cities, held at the Anvil Centre, City of New Westminster.
+This SSHRC-funded project, "Liveable Soundscapes" combines sensory ethnography and digital media to explore listening as intervention into city life, urban planning, and the experience of sonic livability in relation to economic, geographic, and social inequalities.

 Gender and Sound in Games